Megus/defold-router/README.md

 router.popup(router_id, scene_name, input)
 ```

-Pushed the new scene to the stack and passes the input to it.
-The current scene is kept in memory but the input focus will be revoked.
-When the popup scene is closed, the current scene will get input focus back and receive the output of the popup scene.
+Pushes the new scene to the stack and passes the input to it.
+The current scene is kept in memory, but the input focus will be revoked.
+When the popup scene is closed, the current scene will get input focus back and receive the output of the pop-up scene.

 ### Close scene